What is magnetism?

 Holdingmagnets are used for lifting or to fix a detail.
 Our standard range is designed for 24VDC, 100% ED.

-A older pacemaker is more sensetive than a never one, and you should not bring a magnet closer to it than 25cm.
+A older pacemaker is more sensetive than a never one, and you should not bring a neodymium magnet closer than 25cm.

 A newer pacemaker is less sensetive, and has a safety-distance of 20cm.